 We often think flamboyant primary colours are resigned to nursery schools, playgrounds and children’s rooms; primary colours are indeed a much-maligned choice for our home interiors.
 But done correctly, these colour choices can pack a sophisticated punch.
 So why should the kids have all the fun?

 There are a few different ways of using this palette.
-To get a professional view on the topic, Westender asked the opinions of two experts in the field of home interiors: Claire Johnston of I am Nomad and Kevin Baird of Riverside Decor.
+To get a professional view on interior colour palette tips, Westender asked the opinions of two experts in the field of home interiors: Claire Johnston of I am Nomad and Kevin Baird of Riverside Decor.

 Subtle yet Sassy